Get your card

 User Experience

-The Rizon app provides a comprehensive suite of features:
+The Rizon Card app provides a comprehensive suite of features:

 - Cards Section: View card details, add to Apple/Google Pay, see transactions, manage card settings